 - BONUS: 24-hour or more grace period

 Sometimes things happen.
-Maybe a bill was paid before your paycheck cleared etc. that might cause you to overdraft, the last thing you need is to be dinged by your bank so pick a bank that offers 24 hour grace period for you to fix the error.
+Maybe a bill was paid before your paycheck cleared and that might cause you to overdraft.
+The last thing you need in that scenario is to be dinged by your bank, so pick a bank that offers a 24-hour grace period for you to fix the error.

 - BONUS: Offers a cash bonus to open an account

 I know this sounds like a prince charming wish list, but there are actually some companies that offer all these features.

 - Ally Bank